NBA Summer League has its place in the NBA

 I know that many people will say that it's just "summer league."
 And that it's true, but it's still practiced at NBA basketball, and it allows rookies to get their feet wet for entering the regular season.

 It is terrible that some players that were balling out in the summer league did not get mentioned by the media like Nickeil Alexander-Walker on the New Orleans Pelicans.
 He was probably the best player in the summer league.
 He was selected 17th overall by the Pelicans in the first round.

 In the four games in the summer league, he played on average 24.3 PPG and was a good defender with 2.8 SPG.
 He's a 6'5" Point guard and shooting the guard.
 He's got a decent shot on him.
 He was 38.3% from three-point range in college on nearly five attempts per game.

 Frank Jackson only played one game in the summer league and showed how potent offensively he can be when he dropped 30 points in 32 minutes for the Pelicans in his debut.

 Tyler Hero was better than expected in the summer league.
 He was the 13th pick selected by Miami after being a one- and done for the University of Kentucky.
 He also showed much defensive improvement in the summer league.

 Jaxson Hayes for the Pelicans really showed his athletic ability and how he might be a great center the pelicans next season.

-RJ Barrett took a while but finally found his way in the summer league.
-RJ stuck it out and played all five games.
+Barrett took a while but finally found his way in the summer league.
+Barrett stuck it out and played all five games.
 He averaged 15.4 PPG on nearly 30 minutes per game in those five games.
 However, if you exclude game 1, he averaged approximately 17 PPG for the summer league.
-Just for reference, Kevin Knox averaged like 16.8 PPG on almost 30 minutes.
+Just for reference, Kevin Knox averaged roughly 16.8 PPG on almost 30 minutes.
 For Knox's rookie season he averaged 12.8 PPG on nearly 29 minutes per game.